IOS 10: System features

-A new Magnifier setting was added which allows users to triple-click the home button to launch the Camera app with magnification enabled.

-There are also new "Color Filters" settings to compensate for a user's color blindness.
-Color Filters options include grayscale, red/green filter for protanopia, green/red filter for deuteranopia, and blue/yellow filter for tritanopia.
+A new Magnifier setting was added which allowed users to triple-click the home button to launch the Camera app with magnification enabled.
+There were also new "Color Filters" settings to compensate for a user's color blindness.
+Color Filters options included grayscale, red/green filter for protanopia, green/red filter for deuteranopia, and blue/yellow filter for tritanopia.

-For the Messages application, users can now turn on Low Quality Image mode, which saves "your poor iPhone from stuffing itself full of images" based on new animated stickers and GIFs that can be sent in iMessage.

-The Wi-Fi menu in Settings now shows warnings about the security of a network and whether a network lacks Internet connectivity.
-This is shown to the user as small subtext under the Wi-Fi's network's name.
+Users could turn on Low Quality Image mode in the "messages" application, which saves "your poor iPhone from stuffing itself full of images" based on new animated stickers and GIFs that can be sent in iMessage.
+The Wi-Fi menu in Settings showed warnings about the security of a network and whether a network lacked Internet connectivity.
+This was shown to the user as small subtext under the Wi-Fi's network's name.